 Recommend a dietary review, preferably by a renal dietitian, to uncover sources of dietary potassium excess.

 In the United States, patients’ dietary potassium intake may exceed 120 mEq/day, and elsewhere, it may be even higher.
 Patients excrete 90% of this intake renally.
-Even with CKD, the kidneys usually can compensate and maintain potassium homeostasis, albeit at the cost of reduced ability to handle a surge of potassium intake.
-Potassium is filtered at the glomerulus and then reabsorbed in the proximal nephron.
+Even with CKD, the kidneys usually can compensate and maintain potassium homeostasis, albeit with a reduced ability to handle a surge of potassium intake.
+Potassium is filtered at the glomerulus and is then reabsorbed in the proximal nephron and resecreted distally.

 The first step in the renin release cascade involves the juxtaglomerular apparatus of the nephron.
 Here, renin is released, allowing angiotensin I to be cleaved from angiotensinogen; this is the rate-limiting step in the cascade.
 Angiotensin I, in turn, is broken down into angiotensin II by angiotensin-converting enzyme (ACE).
 Angiotensin II is a cofactor, along with potassium, in aldosterone synthesis by the adrenal gland.

-Renal tubular damage may cause inadequate renin production and release; adrenal dysfunction may lead to inadequate aldosterone production; and the principal cells of the CCT may not respond normally to aldosterone.
-In true hyporeninemic hypoaldosteronism, atrophy of the juxtaglomerular apparatus may be present; this may be more prevalent in diabetics.
-Any combination of these factors may cause hyporeninemic hypoaldosteronism or RTA type IV.
-Indeed, as shown by Schambelan et al, all 3 factors may be present in some patients.[4]
+Renal tubular damage may cause inadequate renin production and release, adrenal dysfunction may lead to inadequate aldosterone production, and the principal cells of the CCT may not respond normally to aldosterone.
+In true type IV RTA, atrophy of the juxtaglomerular apparatus may be present, although this may be more prevalent in diabetics.
+Any combination of these factors may cause type IV RTA .
+Indeed, as shown by Schambelan et al, all 3 factors—a problem with renin production and release, diminished adrenal gland production of aldosterone, and decreased tubular responsiveness to aldosterone—may be present in some patients.[7]

 The tubulointerstitial diseases commonly associated with RTA type IV include the following:

-Diabetic nephropathy, though primarily a glomerular disease, is an exception because it is associated with decreased renin production.
-Furthermore, patients with diabetes may have impaired extrarenal potassium homeostasis, caused by a lack of insulin, and autonomic neuropathy with resulting impaired beta2 -mediated influx of potassium into cells.[5]
+Diabetic nephropathy, though primarily a glomerular disease, is an exception because it may be associated with decreased renin production.
+Furthermore, patients with diabetes may have impaired extrarenal potassium homeostasis, caused by a lack of insulin, and autonomic neuropathy with resulting impaired beta2-mediated influx of potassium into cells.[8]

 Patients with HIV disease are at risk for adrenal insufficiency, which may present as hyperkalemia.
 At times, the adrenal defect may be selective for mineralocorticoid production.
-Furthermore, trimethoprim, a component of chemoprophylaxis regimens for patients with AIDS, may impair tubular potassium excretion.
+Furthermore, trimethoprim, a component of chemoprophylaxis regimens for patients with acquired immunodeficiency syndrome (AIDS), may impair tubular potassium excretion.

-Type IV RTA can in rare cases be seen in patients with systemic lupus erythematosus (SLE) as a result of SLE-associated renal disease.[9, 10]
+Type IV RTA can in rare cases be seen in patients with SLE, as a result of SLE-associated renal disease.[9, 10]

 Many commonly used drugs affect renin release, aldosterone production, or tubular potassium excretory capacity.
 In these cases, some confusion exists in the literature regarding nomenclature.
-For example, if beta blockade reduces renin release and leads to hyperkalemia in a given patient who is usually normokalemic, some authors would declare such a patient to have hyporeninemic hypoaldosteronism, whereas others would limit that diagnosis to cases in which drug effects have been excluded.
+For example, if beta blockade reduces renin release and leads to hyperkalemia in a given patient who is usually normokalemic, some authors would declare such a patient to have type IV RTA, whereas others would limit that diagnosis to cases in which drug effects have been excluded.

 In addition, some drugs either contain potassium or impair extrarenal potassium homeostasis.
 The following are some of the commonly used drugs that affect potassium excretion and homeostasis[11, 12] :